 - Join our listserv and receive our weekly newsletter by sending an email to firstname.lastname@example.org with the message “SUBSCRIBE GSFM (First_Name Last_Name)”.

-- The market is sponsored by UofL's School of Public Health and Information Sciences.
-Contact the market manager. , or follow on
+- The market is co-sponsored by UofL's School of Public Health and Information Sciences and Louisville Metro Department of Public Health & Wellness.
+Contact the market manager. , or follow on Facebook and Twitter.

 Nothing beats the taste of homegrown goodness (UofL News, May 16, 2016)

 Gray Street Farmers Market Brings Produce To Food Desert (WFPL, May 18, 2016)

 Gray Street Farmers Market serves up community (Courier-Journal, May 20, 2016)